 An aspect of climate change is the increased frequency of natural disasters, cyclones, floods & droughts, all of which make farming riskier.
 The insurance schemes below aim to allow farmers to insure against these events so making farming a little less riskier.

-- Ministry of Agriculture-Dept of Agriculture & Cooperation here - Agricultural Insurance company of India here
+- Ministry of Agriculture and Farmers Welfare (Web here.) - Agricultural Insurance company of India here